Ascent of Black Mesa on 2010-08-14

 We approached from Boise City, OK to the east, following OK-325 W towards Kenton.
 After 35 miles we turned north (right) onto a blacktop road marked "Colorado" and a further 5 miles to the Black Mesa Nature Preserve parking area on the west (left) of the road.
 Black Mesa is the black rock-capped formation southwest of the parking area.
 There are informative maps and posters at the trailhead, just the other side of the wire fence.

-Stopped off at Kenton Mercantile afterwards (run by an interesting couple originally from Wales) to replenish our supplies of drink and were supplied with "Certified Cimarron County, Oklahoma, Black Mesa High-Pointer" certificates at the same time.
+Stopped off at Kenton Mercantile afterwards (“The Merc”, run by an interesting couple originally from Wales) to replenish our supplies of drink and were supplied with "Certified Cimarron County, Oklahoma, Black Mesa High-Pointer" certificates at the same time.

 Drove on to New Mexico for a late afternoon ascent of Capulin Volcano, gaining an hour by crossing from Central to Mountain Time zones.